HOLIDAY SALE | 30% OFF | FREE SHIPPING Shop Now

 What is Gluten and Why Is It Bad for Some People?

-5 minute read time
+7 minute read time

 What is Gluten?

-Gluten is found in grains such as wheat, barley, rye and spelt and is used to bind foods together in baking.
+Gluten is found in grains such as wheat, barley, rye, and spelt, and is used to bind foods together in baking.
 It’s what you’ll usually find in the likes of bread, thanks to the elasticity it provides for the flour mixture when water is added.

-The severity of these responses depends upon the condition the person is suffering from and their reactiveness to gluten proteins therein.
+The severity of these responses depends upon the condition that the person is suffering from and their reactiveness to gluten proteins therein.
 A gluten intolerance can appear later in life, sometimes with mild symptoms, whilst celiac disease is a life-long, autoimmune condition that causes much more severe reactions that can damage the gut wall and lead to malnutrition.

 There are a number of ways in which people can suffer from reactions to gluten, so it’s crucial to understand the differences before you drift into the realms of self-diagnosis or misdiagnosis.
 Here are the most common gluten-related conditions:

 Most sufferers report digestive discomfort as their first noticeable symptom of a gluten intolerance.
-This is commonly described as abdominal pain and can be linked to bloating, constipation or diarrhea.
+This is commonly described as abdominal pain and can be linked to bloating, constipation, or diarrhea.

-It’s all too easy for people to put discomfort down to a bad meal or an off day and it’s an issue that’s made worse by the fact that the symptoms can take up to three days to appear after gluten has been consumed.
+It’s all too easy for people to put discomfort down to a bad meal or an off day, and it’s an issue that’s made worse by the fact that the symptoms can take up to three days to appear after gluten has been consumed.
 However, it’s important to seek help from a doctor if signs and symptoms are appearing and, of course, if they’ve appeared more than once.

 Many people start noticing signs of gluten intolerance within 6-48 hours of consumption.
 For people with celiac disease or non-celiac gluten sensitivity, symptoms of gluten exposure usually begin between a few hours to a few days after eating foods that contain gluten.
 Gut inflammation usually sets in within 6 hours.
 Bloating, pain, and diarrhea often start anywhere from 12 hours to 2 days later as the gluten works its way through the intestines.

 However, the timing and severity of symptoms can vary quite a bit from person to person.
-Some people experience near immediate gastrointestinal upset that subsides quickly, while others report more delayed onset of symptoms that persist for many days after gluten exposure.
+Some people experience near-immediate gastrointestinal upset that subsides quickly, while others report more delayed onset of symptoms that persist for many days after gluten exposure.
 Factors like the amount of gluten consumed and the extent of intestinal damage also impact the reaction time.
 With severe gluten intolerance, even small traces of cross-contamination can trigger a faster response.

 For most people, gluten typically stays in the system for between 24-72 hours after being ingested.
 Gluten proteins are relatively large molecules that the body does not fully digest.
 After being eaten, gluten passes through the stomach and reaches the small intestine within a few hours.
 It takes about 2-6 hours for food to transit through the small intestine, which is where most gluten absorption happens.
 From there, any remaining undigested gluten travels to the large intestine where transit time ranges from 12-72 hours.

 Throughout this journey, different enzymes work to break down gluten proteins into amino acids.
 For those with impaired gluten digestion, larger peptide fragments can remain in the intestines for a day or more, contributing to symptoms.
 After gluten exposure, intestinal biopsy samples may show immune reactions for up to 4 weeks.
 However, the bulk of the gluten gets eliminated within the first couple of days.
-Strictly adhering to a gluten-free diet allows the system to fully clear.
+Strictly adhering to a gluten-free diet allows the system to be fully clear.

 • Wheat (starch, bran and germ)